Two-loop renormalisation of gauge theories in $4D$ Implicit Regularisation and connections to dimensional methods: Explicit algorithm to express a multiloop integral as scalar BDI's

 where $g_{\left\{\nu_{1}\nu_{2}\cdots\nu_{m-1}\nu_{m}\right\}}$ represents the symmetric combination of all indexes.
 As can be seen, one obtains the same coefficient for the higher order BDI, regardless of the actual value of n.
 A similar reasoning can be applied for integrals with higher surface degree of divergence, allowing us to write in general

 where $\mathcal{A}$ is independent of the actual value of $n$.

 \acknowledgments

 ~M.S. acknowledges a research grant from CNPq (Conselho Nacional de Desenvolvimento Cient\'\i fico e Tecnol\'ogico - 303482/2017-6).
-We acknowledge support from Fundação para a Ciência e Tecnologia (FCT) through the projects UID/FIS/04564/2016 and CERN/FIS-COM/0035/2019, and the networking support by the COST Action CA16201.
+We acknowledge support from Fundação para a Ciência e Tecnologia (FCT) through the projects UID/FIS/04564/2020 and CERN/FIS-COM/0035/2019.
+This publication is based upon work from COST Action CA16201 PARTICLEFACE, supported by COST (European Cooperation in Science and Technology, www.cost.eu).
 This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 001.